hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 kernel, we are now busy only with quarrelling about the shell and keeping watch and ward over it.

-Râmânujâchârya asks us to avoid three sorts at defects which, according to him, make food impure.
-The first defect is that of the Jâti, i.e. the very nature or the species to which the food belongs, as onion, garlic, and so on.
+Rāmānujāchārya asks us to avoid three sorts at defects which, according to him, make food impure.
+The first defect is that of the Jāti, i.e. the very nature or the species to which the food belongs, as onion, garlic, and so on.
 These have an exciting tendency and, when taken, produce restlessness of the mind, or in other words perturb the intellect.
 The